ocornut/imgui/docs/FONTS.md

 🆕 **Since 1.92, with an up to date backend: this system has been revamped.**

 TL;DR; With the new system, it is recommended that you create a custom `ImFontLoader` and register your fonts with it.
-`AddCustomRectFontGlyph()` has been obsolete because its API does not make much sense with resizable fonts.
+`AddCustomRectFontGlyph()` has been obsoleted because its API does not make much sense with resizable fonts.

 You can ask questions in [#8466](https://github.com/ocornut/imgui/issues/8466).